Optimus-Prime241/Trinity/PRIVACY_POLICY.md

 ## 3. Local Processing
 All scanning is performed locally on the user’s device.

-Scan results are only exported, shared, or uploaded if the user explicitly chooses to do so.
+Scan results are only exported, shared, or uploaded to the users' channel.

+Cod is not liable for where users share and export the data to.

 ---

 ## 4. Data Transmission
-Trinity may transmit scan results to third-party services (such as Discord) if configured or enabled by the user.
+Trinity may transmit scan results to third-party services.

 Any data transmitted through such services is subject to the privacy policies and data handling practices of those third parties.
 Cod does not control or manage how third-party services store or retain this data.
 ---